Hansat04/Single-Click-File-Hosting-Script/README.md

 Visit the website hosted on your server.
 Click on the "File Upload" button to select files for upload.
-Optionally, enable Monero donation by checking the checkbox and entering your Monero wallet address.
-Click the "Upload" button to start uploading files.
 Monitor the progress bar to track the upload progress.
 Once the upload is complete, you will receive a confirmation message.